Kong/developer.konghq.com/app/_how-tos/dynamically-rewrite-simple-request-urls-with-routes.md

 tldr:
   q: How can I divert traffic from an old URL to a new one with {{site.base_gateway}}?
-  a: Set up a Gateway Service with the old URL path and create a new a Route with new path.For example, your legacy upstream endpoint may have a base URI like `/api/old/`.
-However, you want your publicly accessible API endpoint to now be named `/new/api`.
-To route the Service’s upstream endpoint to the new URL, you can set up a Service with the path `/api/old/` and a Route with the path `/new/api`.
+  a: Create a new route and point it to the existing Gateway Service.
+The new route will proxy traffic to the existing service at the new URL.

 faqs:
   - q: My URLs are more complex, such as replacing `/api/<function>/old` with `/new/api/<function>`, what should I use instead to rewrite them?
-    a: You can use the [Request Transformer plugin](/hub/request-transformer/) for a complex URL rewrite or the [expressions router](/gateway/routing/expressions/) ({{site.base_gateway}} 3.0.x or later) to describe Routes or paths as patterns using regular expressions.
+    a: You can use either the [Request Transformer plugin](/hub/request-transformer/) or the [expressions router](/gateway/routing/expressions/) for complex URLs.

 cleanup:
   inline: